 Amsterdam, The Netherlands – Sunday 1 September 2013: Listening to favourite music improves endothelial function in patients with coronary artery disease (CAD), according to research presented at ESC Congress 2013 today by Professor Marina Deljanin Ilic from Serbia.
 Music and exercise training combined produced the most benefit.

-She added: “Exercise training has been shown to improve endothelial function and is the cornerstone of a multifaceted programme of cardiovascular rehabilitation.
+Professor Deljanin Ilic said: “In the setting of cardiovascular risk factors and cardiovascular disease the endothelium loses its normal function.1 Since endothelium derived nitric oxide is necessary to maintain an adequate vascular response, correction of endothelial dysfunction has become a goal of therapy.”She added: “Exercise training has been shown to improve endothelial function and is the cornerstone of a multifaceted programme of cardiovascular rehabilitation.
 However, little is known about the role of music in cardiovascular rehabilitation or the effects of listening to favourite music on endothelial function.”

-Professor Deljanin Ilic concluded: “Listening to favourite music alone and in addition to regular exercise training improves endothelial function and therefore may be an adjunct method in the rehabilitation of patients with CAD.
+Professor Deljanin Ilic said: “The combination of music and exercise training led to the most improvement in endothelial function.
+Improvements in endothelial function were associated with significant improvements in exercise capacity.”She added: “Listening to joyful music for 30 minutes has been associated with improved endothelial function, possibly by β-endorphin mediated activation of endothelium derived nitric oxide.2 The vascular health benefits of music may be due to endorphins or endorphin like compounds released from the brain when we hear music we like.”Professor Deljanin Ilic concluded: “Listening to favourite music alone and in addition to regular exercise training improves endothelial function and therefore may be an adjunct method in the rehabilitation of patients with CAD.
 There is no an ‘ideal’ music for everybody and patients should choose music which increases positive emotions and makes them happy or relaxed.”